 However, in our opinion it would be prudent to buy second hand gear first.
 That way you should acquire a lot of equipment for not a lot of cash, and as they get more enthused then start buying them new equipment.
 Local shops, newspapers and various web sites all sell second hand fishing tackle.

-Don’t forget to familiarize yourself with all of the other pertinent rules too.
+Don’t forget to familiarise yourself with all of the other pertinent rules too.
 Be sure that you know the legal seasons for fishing, any species-specific regulations that are appropriate and tackle limitations.

 When you introduce your children to fishing, it is important to consider the totality of the event.
 This not only means catching fish, staying safe and having fun, but it also means understanding the importance of conservation and empathy.